 Then this year, along came the NFL, which is owned by the league, owned by the owners.

-And we're gonna do them on Thursday night starting on Thanksgiving, have some Saturday, too, in the uh late in the season in December.
+And we're going to do them on Thursday night starting on Thanksgiving.

-They're gonna have to come from games that would have otherwise gone to CBS or Fox, more than likely some, maybe ESPN, and uh the uh uh I guess Congress said, Whoa, whoa, how can you do this?
+They're going to have to come from games that would have otherwise gone to CBS or Fox, more than likely something, maybe ESPN.

 Because the NFL network does not have the cable penetration that broadcast networks have.

-And so the NFL wants its games on cable, and they're charging a high price to cable operators to take the games, and this is why Congress is interested in all of this.
+And so the NFL wants its games on cable, and they're charging a high price to cable operators to take the games.

-And so they bring this poor NFL guy up there to explain uh why they're gonna be ripping people off, and the NFL guy says, wait a minute, we are the only league in sports which televises every one of our games on over-the-air free TV.
+And the NFL guy says, wait a minute, we are the only league in sports which televises every one of our games on over-the-air free TV.

 And they do.

-On Thursday night, like Kansas City and Denver, they'll be on the air broadcast TV on Thursday night, Thanksgiving night in Denver and in Kansas City.
+On Thursday night, like Kansas City and Denver, they'll be on the air, broadcast TV on Thursday night, Thanksgiving night, in Denver and in Kansas City.

-Look, we got the most popular league going out there and so forth.
+And so they're making the, look, we got the most popular league going out there and so forth.

-And I don't, you know, I understand Interstate Commerce and the Broadcast Act and the Sports Broadcast Act and all that, but I have to say, with everything else going on out there in the world today, for these people to bring in the NFL and start grandstanding about all of this, just seems a bit out of whack in terms of priorities to me.
+But I have to say, with everything else going on out there in the world today, for these people to bring in the NFL and start grandstanding about all of this just seems a bit out of whack in terms of priorities to me.

 Back in just a second, stay with us.

-Here on the Excellence in Broadcasting Network, demonstrators stormed a Walmart on the outskirts of Mexico City on Tuesday, accusing the U.S. based retailer of selling low-cost goods at the expense of workers, farmers, and public markets.
+Here on the Excellence in Broadcasting Network, demonstrators stormed a Walmart on the outskirts of Mexico City on Tuesday, accusing the U.S.-based retailer of selling low-cost goods at the expense of workers, farmers, and public markets.

 About 250 idiot protesters chanted out, out in front of Walmart's corporate headquarters before entering the adjacent store where they blocked aisles for about 30 minutes before leaving.